OAID/FaceRecognition/README.md

-# FaceRecognition
+# Face detection and recognization
 [![GitHub license](http://dmlc.github.io/img/apache2.svg)](./LICENSE)

-FaceRecognition is an implementation project of face detection and  recognition.
-The face detection using MTCNN algorithm, and recognition using LightenedCNN algorithm.

-* MTCNN is a deep cascaded multi-task framework to boost up face detection performance.
-See also [OAID/mtcnn](https://github.com/OAID/mtcnn).
-* Lightened CNN is a light CNN framework to learn a compact embedding on the large-scale face data with massive noisy labels.
-See also [LightenedCNN](https://github.com/AlfredXiangWu/face_verification_experiment).
+Face-demo is a project that is maintained by **OPEN** AI LAB, it uses MTCNN to detect and LightenedCNN to recognize face.

 The release version is 0.1.1, is based on [Rockchip RK3399](http://www.rock-chips.com/plus/3399.html) Platform, target OS is Ubuntu 16.04.